nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 A few general rules for the MIME types are:

-- The x- prefix of a MIME subtype-identifier implies that it is non-standard i.e. not registered with IANA.
-Example Adobe Flash: application/x-shockwave-flash
+- The x- prefix of a MIME subtype-identifier implies that it is non-standard i.e. not registered with IANA. e.g. `**Adobe Flash: application/x-shockwave-flash**``

-- The vnd prefix of a MIME subtype-identifier means that the MIME value is vendor specific.
-Example Microsoft Excel: application/vnd.ms-excel
+- The vnd prefix of a MIME subtype-identifier means that the MIME value is vendor specific. e.g. `**Microsoft Excel: application/vnd.ms-excel**`

 - MIME type for unknown file type is generally application/octet-stream.